Series · Aliyun Bailian · Chapter 2

 Picking a Qwen variant by latency and cost, function calling done right, JSON mode without tears, and the enable_thinking + streaming requirement that the docs gloss over.

-Pick the right Qwen variant for the workload
+Pick the right Qwen variant for the workload#

 The Qwen family is large.
-Most teams overspend by defaulting to qwen-max everywhere.
-Most teams underspend on quality by defaulting to qwen-turbo.
+Some teams overspend by defaulting to qwen-max everywhere; others underspend on quality by defaulting to qwen-turbo.
 The right answer is “match variant to job”:

 Qwen model family